Skilling review

 Yes, Skilling is global as Skilling is available in over 188 countries.

-Skilling is a global trading platform in the sense that it operates in 188 countries including nations in Europe, Asia, Oceania, and Africa.
-Major countries Skilling covers include the UK, Germany, Australia, South Africa, Thailand and China.
+Skilling is a global trading platform in the sense that it operates in 188 countries including nations in Africa, Asia, Oceania, and Europe.
+Major countries Skilling covers include the UK, Germany, South Africa, Thailand, China and Australia.
 Skilling has a total of more than 5,000 users.

 Skilling review